The Library of Congress (LC) Classification System

 Since the LC Classification System organizes books by subject, it is possible to browse the shelves and find similar books together.

 Each call number is made of several parts.
 For instance the call number RA859.3 .C65 2000 can be broken down in the following manner:

 |Whole numerical order||859.3|

 |Decimal alphanumerical order||.C65|

 |Year of publication||2000|

 The call numbers are in alpha-numeric order starting with the first line and working down.
-There is a decimal point at the beginning of the third line and the numbers in it are decimal not whole numbers.
+There is a decimal point at the beginning of the third line and the numbers in it are decimals, not whole numbers.
 Look at these three similar call numbers.
 They are in correct order because the third lines are treated as decimals.

-Starting with the call number from the online catalog, it is possible to find most books on shelf.
+Starting with the call number from the online catalog, it is possible to find most books on the shelf.
 Follow these methodical steps to find your book quickly: